Affilorama is a decent way for people to learn how to create an online business.

 Apart from the name, the ‘guru’ videos seemed to be alright.
 You are able to have access to a bunch of useful videos with online marketers and learn form what they have to say.

-What I didn’t like is how some of the people they are really propping up are known to have delivered some of the worst and most scam like products on the web.
+What I didn’t like is how some of the people they are really propping up are known to have delivered some of the worst products on the web.
 For example they do a video with a guy named Ewen Chia, now I’m not trying to run this guy down but he really is a typical guru.

 The ‘Affilo BluePrint’